jesperfj/craftdocs/docs/index.md

 ## Establish a base

-As you establish a base on the planet surface, it may become important to protect it from other explorers.
-Explorers have been know to raid other bases.
-The space ship has a force field protection system that allows each explorer to protect a cuboid area of up to 30,000 blocks.
-Create a force field protection around your base in the following way:
+You can establish a base that is protected from other explorers.
+When you've found a good spot for your base, run the command:

+    /setbase

+This will create a based that stretches 30 blocks in each direction (including vertically) from where you are standing.
+Your location with be set as the home warp point.
+You can warp to this location from the space ship with the command:

+    /warphome

+Other explorers can walk onto your base but they cannot break blocks or open doors, so you can protect yourself and your chests by building a house and keeping the door closed.
+You can remove your base with the command:

+    /removebase

+This allows you to create a new base somewhere else.

+## Advanced commands

+Your base is protected using a WorldGuard region.
+You can use advanced commands to modify the region, the location of the warp point and decide whether strangers are able to open doors and chests.
+You can also add and remove other explorers as members of your region.

+### Select a new area and redefine your region

+You can use any of the [WorldEdit selection commands](https://worldedit.enginehub.org/en/latest/usage/regions/selections/) to select an area of the map and then redefine the region of your base.
+For example you can use `pos` commands like this:

-* Stand at one corner of your base and mark it with `//pos1`
+* Mark one corner by standing on it and running the command `//pos1`
-* Move to the opposing corner and mark it with `//pos2`
+* Mark the opposing corner by standing on it and running the command `//pos2`
-* Claim the region with `/region claim <name-of-region>`
+* Claim the region with `/region claim <name-of-region>`.
+This only works if you don't already have a region/base

-You may need to build up or dig down to position yourself correctly.
-See below for more details on regions.
-You can only have one region.
-If you change your mind and want to establish a base somewhere else, you need to delete the region you created and create a new one in another place.
-Delete your region with:
+* If you already have a region, you can redefine it to the new area with `/region redefine <name-of-region>`

+### Delete a region with a custom name

+`/removebase` expects the name of your region to be "<username>base".
+If you have given your region another name with `/region claim` then delete it with:

     /region delete <name-of-your-region>

-## Warping to your base

-The space ship warp system allows each explorer to mark the coordinates of their home base and warp directly to their base from the space ship.
-When you are standing in your base, mark your coordinates with:

-    /sethome

-Once this is set, you can now warp to your base from the space ship with the command:

-    /warphome

-You can only warp to your base from the space ship.
-If you are somewhere else on the planet surface and want to go to your base, first warp to the ship and then warp to your base from there.

-## Managing your region
+### Inspect your region

-To see what's part of your region, you can move around the map and run the command:
+To see details about your region, stand inside the region and run the command:

     /region info

-If this command shows the name of your region and its details, it means you're inside your region.
-If it fails or showes something else e.g. `__global__` then you're outside your region.
-Use this command to see what is inside and outside of your region.
+If the command shows details about the `__global__` region, then you are not standing inside your region.

-To change the shape of your region, start by selecting your region:
+### Adjust the shape of your region

+If you want to make small adjustments to your region area, you can first select the current region:

     /region select <name-of-your-region>

-Now you can change the shape of the region using any of the [WorldEdit selection commands](https://worldedit.enginehub.org/en/latest/usage/regions/selections/).
-For example, you can expand the region in one direction with the `//expand` command:
+Now you can change the shape of the region using `//expand` and `//contract` commands:

     //expand 4 west